Vector inversion generator: Construction

 Ferrites can be attached to the VIG construction to modify its characteristics, typically lowering the resonant frequency and increasing the efficiency.

 Applications

 VIGs are advantageous due to their simplicity and the very short pulse rise times in range of nanoseconds.
 Some VIGs can be configured as part of a tuned circuit, acting as oscillators with practical upper limit of about 700 MHz, generating energy that can be radiated from a suitable antenna, allowing construction of very simple explosion-generated electromagnetic pulse generators.

 The use of VIGs includes directed-energy weapons, x-ray pulse power supplies, plasma generators, etc.

-VIGs are simple enough to be constructed by high-voltage hobbyists.